 Step Two: Add the Code

+This code will need to be added within a link on your site.
 Here is the basic code that you will need to start with (for the async tracking code of Google Analytics):

 - onClick=”_gaq.push([‘_trackEvent’, ‘Category’, ‘Action’, ‘opt_label’, ‘opt_value’]);”